pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedBasicAlgotiyhmScripting.md

               sayName: function() {return "The name of this duck is " + this.name + ".";}
             };
         * this is a deep topic, and the above example is only one way to use it.
 In the current context, this refers to the object that the method is associated with: duck.
 If the object's name is changed to mallard, it is not necessary to find all the references to duck in the code.
 It makes the code reusable and easier to read.
-# Constructor Function
-* Define a Constructor Function
+#  Define a Constructor Function
 Constructors are functions that create new objects.
 They define properties and behaviors that will belong to the new object.
 Think of them as a blueprint for the creation of new objects.

 Here is an example of a constructor: